How To Crochet A Zigzag Bag

 sewing kitty eyes

-I start with the eyes.
-You can place them anywhere you like, I like to go wider (leaving room for edge stitching).
+I start with the big, wide, button eyes.
+You can place them anywhere you like.
+I like to go wider (leaving room for edge stitching).
 Poke your needle right through his eyes!
+Ouch!
 Keep knots on the back.
-I think three rounds per eye is good.
+Stitch the needle in and out of the button holes at least three times.

 use a invisble ink pen.

 A little kitty face sewn!
-If you still have a decent amount of thread left, don’t tie it off yet as you can use it to sew the two sides together.
-Put this face to one side while you do the next stage.
+If you still have a decent amount of thread left, don’t tie it off yet, as you can use it to sew the two sides together.

 sewing on a brooch back.